hakansivuk/Catan-Digital-Board-Game/README.md

 ## Technical Details

 * JavaFX is used for frontend.
-* Node.js and Express is used for backend.
+* Node.js and Express are used for backend.
 * MongoDB is used for storing data.
 * For communication, http requests and socket-io library is used.
 Since it is a PvP game, socket-io library has an essential role in this project, especially for broadcasting.